dmbarbour/glas/docs/GlasApps.md

 * cell - owned by a writer node, cached read-only on other nodes
 * slot - single owner for read and write, migrate as needed, no caching
-* queue - reader and writer ends may be owned by separate nodes, writer buffers data while the network is partitioned.
+* queue - reader and writer buffers may implicitly be owned by separate nodes, writer buffers data while the network is partitioned.
 The runtime heuristically cancels write transactions if the buffer is too large.
 Both reader and writer may eventually react to the disruption via timeouts.
 (In theory, we could support multiple writer nodes for a queue, but this interacts very non-intuitively with 'sys.time.\*'.)
 * bag - can partition the list across multiple nodes.
 Each node can read and write to the local partition while network is down.
 The runtime can freely shuffle data between partitions when the network is restored.
 We might need to extract stable filters from the 'continuation' after read for heuristic shuffling.
-* dict/array - if we introduce APIs to operate on indexed data, we could effectively distribute ownership per index.
+* index - can distribute ownership per index, but requires a distributed transaction for most whole-value operations.
-* [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) - can replicate to every node, interact with locally, and synchronize replicas when nodes interact.
-Like a queue, we might heuristically cancel write transactions if we've built up too many synch events.
-Unlike a queue, we can potentially simplify and reduce the event stream.
+* CRDTs - can replicate to every node, interact with locally, and synchronize replicas when nodes interact.
+Like a queue, we might heuristically cancel write transactions if we've buffered too many pending updates locally.

-The current API doesn't specify any CRDTs, but if we get serious about distributed runtimes, APIs to observe and update refs as general-purpose CRDTs (e.g. modeling texts, trees, graphs) could help a great deal. *Aside:* We could further extend with support for a 'dict' or 'array' views, allowing edits on individual names or indices without observing the full dict or array.
-However, I'm not convinced this is better than a a cell containing a dict or list of cells.

 In general we must consider *permanent* network disruptions, e.g. destruction of a node.
 In this context, 'ownership' by a single node can be a problem.
-For critical resources - such as shared or runtime vars - we might instead model ownership by a conglomerate, using a consensus algorithm and distributed transaction per update.
-This trades performance for reliability.
-To mitigate performance, we then apply a little indirection: instead of serving as a queue directly, the important var introduces an intermediate new Ref to serve as the queue.
-If things go badly, we can replace the Ref after a timeout, perhaps dropping the bad Ref into a bag to be processed later.
+For critical refs, especially shared or runtime vars, we might favor ownership by a conglomerate.
+Update then requires a consensus algorithm and distributed transaction, trading performance for reliability.
+To recover some performance, we can add a little indirection: instead of modifying a var directly, introduce an intermediate Ref that may be updated on a single node but detached (with consensus) after a long timeout.

 ## HTTP Interface

 The runtime should recognize the 'http' interface and support requests over the same channels we use for remote procedure calls and debugging.
-Based on application settings, the runtime might intercept `"/sys"` for debugging and reflection.
+Based on application settings, the runtime might intercept `"/sys/*"` for debugging and reflection as a web app.
 But every other subdirectory will be handled by 'http'.

         http : Request -> [sys] Response